 Why pursue a Master of Science in Art Therapy?

 You can become part of a learning community where students and faculty share a commitment to meaningful graduate-level academic, aesthetic, clinical, intrapersonal and interpersonal study.
-Our coed art therapy program is designed to integrate your artistic inquiry with art therapy and counseling theories and techniques so you can develop a sophisticated professional identity as an artist-therapist.
-The program provides a supportive learning environment and rigorous curriculum.
+All gender identities are welcome.
+Our art therapy program is designed to combine your artistic skills with art therapy and counseling theories and techniques so you can develop an integrated professional identity as an artist-therapist and counselor.
+The program emphasizes experiential learning within a rigorous curriculum and provides a supportive environment for student success.

 About the Master's Program

 Mount Mary’s 60-credit Master of Science in Art Therapy features:

 - A fully approved program—Mount Mary’s art therapy program is the only art therapy graduate degree program in Wisconsin approved by the American Art Therapy Association.